Variance of operators and derivations: Is a derivation determined by the norms of its values?

 Thus by Remark \ref{re400} we see from (\ref{405}) that $v,av,1,$ and $b$ are linearly dependent.
 Hence, if $1$, $v$ and $b$ are linearly independent, then $av=\alpha1+\beta b+\gamma v$, where $\alpha,\beta\,\gamma\in\bc$, and (\ref{405}) can be rewritten as

 But by Remark \ref{re400} this implies in particular that $ua-\gamma u=0$, hence $a=\gamma 1$, a possibility which we have excluded in the first paragraph of this proof.
 So we may assume that $1,v$ and $b$ are linearly dependent.
-Then, since $b=a^*$ is not a scalar, $v$ can not to be a scalar.
+If $v$ were a scalar, say $v=\delta$, then (\ref{405}) could be rewritten as $(\delta ua-b)x-\delta uxa+xb=0$, which would imply that $1$, $a$ and $b$ are linearly dependent, a possibility already taken care of in the beginning of the proof.
+Thus we may assume that $v$ is not a scalar.
 Hence $b=\alpha1+\beta v$ for suitable $\alpha,\beta\in\bc$.
 Since $v$ is unitary and $a=b^*$, this concludes the proof. \end{proof}

 To extend Theorem \ref{th42} to C$^*$-algebras we need a lemma.

 \begin{lemma} Let $A\subseteq\bh$ be a C$^*$-algebra, $J$ a closed ideal in $A$, and let $a,b\in A$ satisfy $\|[b,x]\|\leq\|[a,x]\|$ for all $x\in A$.
 Then the same inequality holds for all $x\in\weakc{A}$ and also for all cosets $\dot{x}\in A/J$. \end{lemma}